Product ID: ST12MHDLAN4K

 This HDMI® over IP extender gives you the flexibility to locate digital signage displays where you need them.
 Using your local network to extend a 4K HDMI signal, you can seamlessly distribute video to multiple displays from multiple source devices, making it easy to position your displays, or create a video wall.

-You can add additional receivers (sold separately) to distribute your HDMI signal to multiple locations.
+You can add ST12MHDLAN4R (sold separately) to distribute your HDMI signal to multiple locations.
 You can also create a video wall and combine your video source across multiple displays.

 The IP receiver also features RS-232 extension which enables you to add a remote serial-operated device.